MCDMSociety/MOrepo-Tuyttens00/ReadMe.md

-# Bicriterion assignment assignment problems
+# Bicriterion linear assignment problems

 For description of the test instances see the [ReadMe.md](./instances/ReadMe.md) file in the `instances` folder.